 • stroke;

-If an open oval window is detected, it is necessary to regularly observe a cardiologist and conduct an ultrasound of the heart
+If an open foramen ovale is detected, it is necessary to regularly see a cardiologist and perform an ultrasound of the heart.

-This is due to the fact that a paradoxical embolism develops.
+This occurs because a paradoxical embolism develops.
 If we talk about forecasts, then in most cases everything is favorable.
-Those who have an LLC in accordance with ICD 10 need to be monitored regularly by a cardiologist and an ultrasound of the heart should be performed.
-It is necessary to give up sports, due to which the body is constantly exposed to very strong physical stress.
+Those who have been diagnosed with LLC in accordance with ICD 10 need to be regularly monitored by a cardiologist and undergo an ultrasound of the heart.
+It is necessary to abandon sports that constantly subject the body to very strong physical stress.

-It is important for every woman who is planning to have a baby or has already become pregnant that it is important to remember that she can prevent the development of a heart anomaly in her unborn child.
-You cannot smoke, drink, take drugs and do anything that can somehow affect the health of the fetus in the baby's womb.
+It is important for every woman who is planning to have a baby or has already become pregnant to remember that she can prevent her unborn child from developing a heart abnormality.
+You cannot smoke, drink, take drugs or do anything that could somehow affect the health of the fetus in the womb.

 As a result, we can say that LLC is an anomaly, which in itself does not pose a very serious danger, unless we are talking about the fact that there is an accompanying defect or other serious defect.
-It all depends on different factors...
-But the health of each person is very often in his hands!
-Every day you need to think about your health, yours and your loved ones!
+It all depends on various factors.
+But the health of every person is very often in his hands!
+Every day you need to think about your health and your loved ones!